nashville-software-school/bangazon-inc/book-1-orientation/chapters/INSTALLATIONS.md

 ## .NET Core

 1. Visit the [.NET Tutorial](https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial/intro) site, click on your OS and follow the steps to install .NET Core.
+1. If you're new to Windows or Git Bash, create a new workspace directory `mkdir ~/workspace`
 1. In your terminal go to your `workspace` directory and do steps 2 and 3 in the tutorial to verify everything works.

 ## Visual Studio Code